Kieran Creagh

-Kieran Creagh, is an Irish Passionist priest, from Belfast, who survived being shot while working in South Africa, where he had founded a hospice (Leratong meaning place of love) to help sufferers of HIV/Aids.
+Kieran Creagh, is an Irish Passionist priest from Belfast, who survived being shot while working in South Africa, where he had founded a hospice (Leratong meaning place of love) to help sufferers of HIV/Aids.

-Born in Belfast to Kate and Jim Creagh, Kieran studied in Queens University, Belfast, and at the age of 23 joined the Passionist order.
-He continued his studies, in the Milltown Institute in Dublin.
+Born in Belfast to Kate and Jim Creagh, Kieran studied at Queens University, Belfast.
+At the age of 14, he witnessed the IRA kill a cab driver and his passenger, and was also shot at.
+He nearly escaped death when a local gas station when was bombed during The Troubles.
+At the age of 23, he joined the Passionist order.
+He continued his studies at the Milltown Institute in Dublin.

 Fr.
-Kieran was the first person in Africa to be injected with a trial HIV vaccine, in 2004 he was named, Irish International Personality of the Year.
+Kieran was the first person in Africa to be injected with a trial HIV vaccine.
+In 2004 he was named Irish International Personality of the Year.

-In February 2007, he was shot three times in his home, he survived, and his attackers were convicted.
-He returned to South Africa following his recovery but eventually, he returned to Ireland.
-He learned the Irish Language and ministered from 2012 until 2016 on Tory Island, Co.
-Donegal.
+In February 2007, he was shot three times during an armed robbery at his home near the hospice in Atteridgeville.
+He survived, and his attackers were convicted and sentenced to 15 years imprisonment.
+He returned to South Africa following his recovery but eventually returned to Ireland.
+He learned the Irish language, and ministered from 2012 until 2016 on Tory Island, County Donegal.

 In 2016 Fr.
-Creagh was appointed to Holy Cross in Ardoyne, in Belfast.
+Creagh was appointed to the Holy Cross Church, Ardoyne, located in Belfast.
+From 2022 to 2025, he ministered at the Sacred Heart Parish in Oldpark, Belfast; which he left to serve in Paris.

-Creagh's father, Jim Creagh, was a former UTV and Irish News journalist and his brother Liam Creagh is a journalist who has worked with BBC and Sky News.
+Creagh's father Jim Creagh was a former UTV and Irish News journalist, and his brother Liam Creagh is a journalist who has worked with BBC and Sky News.